openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 ### Goals

-- The IP addresses on the VM must be the same before / after live-migration
+- The IP addresses on the VM must be the same before / after live-migration and VM restart / shutdown
 - Live-migration without breaking the established TCP connections
 - Provide a configurable way for the user to define the IP addresses on a VM's interface.